 Their surviving children: Eudochia Anna “Dodie” Wills (Cook), Mary Elizabeth “Bettie” Wills, John Thomas H. Wills, Sr. (a Baltimore City Council member), Mary A. Wills, Francis Hughes Wills, Jr. Descendants of this family mainly live in the Baltimore area.

-She married Benjamin La Vega Burch, her maternal first cousin and step-nephew, on Sept.
+She married Benjamin La Vega Burch (1855-1898), her maternal first cousin and step-nephew, on Sept.
 30, 1884.
+They were buried at St. Ignatius, Chapel Point.
 They had four children: James B. Burch, Francis A. Burch, T. Olivia Burch, John Hughes Burch.

 On Dec.
-3, 1878, she married Cataldus H. Posey, son of Washington A. Posey and his second wife.
+3, 1878, she married Dr. Cataldus H. Posey, son of Washington A. Posey and his second wife.
 Washington Posey’s first wife Elizabeth Hughes had been Elizabeth Ann Carey Wills’ aunt.
 The Poseys resided at “Mt.
-Pleasant”, Allen’s Fresh, and had 4 children: Reed Augustine Posey, Aubrey Posey, Francis Wills Posey, Margeritte Posey.
+Pleasant”, Allen’s Fresh, and were buried at St. Ignatius, Chapel Point but their graves are not marked.
+They had 4 children: Reed Augustine Posey, Dr. Aubrey Adrian Posey, Francis Wills Posey (County Treasurer like his father), Margeritte Posey.
 The 1902 marriage of their oldest son Reed Augustine Posey to Mary Teresa Bowling was the occasion of some press due to his mother’s objections.
 The couple eloped to Baltimore before being married in Washington.

 4.1.9) Philip Reed Wills (1857-1938), “P.R.”

 He married Mary Louise Bowling at St. Mary’s Church, Bryantown in 1893.
-They had seven surviving children: Mary Louise Wills (Albrittain), Theresa Olivia Wills (McDonagh), Francis Reed Wills, Benjamin Bowling “Jack” Wills, Catherine Lee “Polly” Wills (Kemp), James Washington Wills, John Baptist Wills.
+They are buried at St. Ignatius, Chapel Point.
+They had seven surviving children: Mary Louise Wills (Albrittain), Theresa Olivia Wills (McDonagh), Francis Reed Wills (in Pennsylvania), Benjamin Bowling “Jack” Wills, Catherine Lee “Polly” Wills (Kemp), James Washington Wills, John Baptist Wills.